- Which trip is best for me?

 YES, IT IS IMPORTANT to stay hydrated while whitewater rafting on the American River!
 Typically during the summer on the American River, the weather can be very hot.
 You can place your reusable or recyclable water bottle on the bottom of the raft and it will keep cool with the river water (no need for a cooler for your drinks as they have a tendency to bang into shins and other body parts) – make sure the cap is tight as you do not want to drink a mix a river water, and lip balm.
 Some companies provide a cooler at the end of the trip and fill it with lots of sodas, Capri sun drinks, and water bottles to quench your thirst and continue to keep you hydrated after a fun day on the river.

 What happens to my money if I have to cancel?

 CANCELLATION POLICIES may vary some between companies, but like most businesses that have advance bookings a cancellation policy is standard.
 Government agencies impose limitations on the amount of space each company has on the river, so when you make a reservation for a specific date and spaces are being held for you, others are being are turned away, when those spaces are full.
-Generally, outside of 30 days prior to your trip date you can get a partial to full refund, inside of 30 days prior to your trip there is no refund.
+If your reservation is cancelled for any reason, you will receive a 100% credit for a future trip with us.
+Credits are given for guest who give us at least a 3 day notice that they will not be attending.
+There is no credit for not showing up for your trip without notice, or for trip cancellations within 3 days of the trip.
+Cancellations must be e-mailed by the Group Organizer to our office by the above times.
 It is always a good idea to check with the outfitter about their Cancellation Policy before making a reservation, so you know what to expect if you have to cancel.
 Trip travel insurance is suggested in case of an unforeseen cancellation.

 Do Rafters fall out of the raft into the river?